Skip to main content

 Geometry

 Free 4th grade geometry worksheets.
 Free printable 4th grade geometry worksheets.
-Nine weeks covering points, lines, rays, angle measurement, parallel and perpendicular lines, classifying triangles and quadrilaterals, and lines of symmetry.
+Nine weeks covering points and lines, angles and protractors, parallel and perpendicular lines, triangle and quadrilateral classification, and lines of symmetry — taught through concept passages and worked examples before practice.

 What's Included